adrg/xdg/README.md

 precedence.
 Appropriate fallback locations are used for the environment variables which are not set.

-- On Unix-like operating systems (except macOS and Plan 9), the package reads the [user-dirs.dirs](https://man.archlinux.org/man/user-dirs.dirs.5.en) config file, if present.
+- On Unix-like operating systems (except macOS and Plan 9), the package reads the [user-dirs.dirs](https://man.archlinux.org/man/user-dirs.dirs.5.en) config file.
 - On Windows, the package uses the appropriate [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid).

 Lastly, default locations are used for any user directories which are not set,